Penalties for errors in tax returns

 Circumstance #1: Negligence / Without reasonable excuse

 - Taxpayer has committed an offence on the same issue or a similar issue;

 - Taxpayer has received prior information from IRAS or advice from his tax agents informing him of the correct tax treatment;

 - Taxpayer has good knowledge of tax laws (e.g. taxpayer is a tax agent / accountant) but submits an incorrect tax declaration; or

-- Taxpayer does not keep proper records and accounts of its business transactions
+- Taxpayer does not keep proper records and accounts of his business transactions

 Bad compliance history is an aggravating factor when IRAS decides on the penalty for the tax offences.
-A taxpayer is considered to have a bad compliance history if the taxpayer has two bad compliance records within two years before the completion of the audit.
+IRAS will consider the nature and frequency of non-compliance made in the past such as:

 - late payment of taxes due;

 - late filing of Estimated Chargeable Income (ECI);